-With rapidly escalating levels of settler violence in the West Bank, the International Solidarity Movement is issuing an urgent call for volunteers to participate in its 2008 Olive Harvest Campaign.
+With rapidly escalating levels of settler violence in the West Bank, the International Solidarity Movement is issuing an urgent call for volunteers to participate in the 2009 Olive Harvest Campaign.

 The olive tree is a national symbol for Palestinians.
 As thousands of olive trees have been bulldozed, uprooted and burned by the Israeli military and settlers, harvesting has become more than a source of livelihood; it has become a form of resistance.
 The olive harvest is an annual affirmation of Palestinians’ historical, spiritual and economic connection to their land, and a rejection of Israeli efforts to seize it.

 Palestinian communities are inviting internationals to support and show solidarity with this resistance by working in the olive groves with them.
 By doing so, activists can reduce the risk of extreme violence from Israeli settlers or army through non-violent intervention and documentation.